 Orfordness Lighthouse was decommissioned by Trinity House in June 2013.
 It was purchased by the Orfordness Lighthouse Company in September 2013 and subsequently transferred to the Orfordness Lighthouse Trust, a registered charity, to preserve the Lighthouse for as long as possible and its legacy after that.

 The Trust also aims to allow as many people as possible to visit the Lighthouse while it is still standing.
 Several thousands are already known to have done so since its doors were opened in 2013.
 The majority of these have local connections, but have previously not had the opportunity of visiting it.

 Orfordness Lighthouse Trust relies on donations from the public to preserve the building's structure.
 It currently receives no funds from private or government grants.
-Some £25,000 has already been spent to defend the Lighthouse from the encroaching sea.
-More is needed to continue this essential work and to preserve this iconic structure for as long as we can.
+Significant sums have already been spent to defend the Lighthouse from the encroaching sea.

 Trinity House had elected to decommission the Lighthouse due to the dangers of the encroaching sea and the terrible prospect of the mercury on which the lamp rotated, contaminating the sea when it collapsed.
 Conscious of concerns about its closure they gave detailed consideration to a range of options.
 Aside from the cost aspects, none of the options considered held out much hope of preserving the existing iconic Grade 2 structure for the long term.
 In addition, the Lighthouse was unmanned and Trinity House was not geared up to provide access for large numbers of visitors.